factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/migration/README.md

 This should hardly be necessary in practice.

 ## Data structure migration
-The more common case are refactorings in the factory structure. (comparable to refactoring operations in the IDE)
+The most common cases are refactorings in the factory structure. (comparable to refactoring operations in the IDE)
 ```java
 public class ExampleFactory extends SimpleFactoryBase<Void,Void,ExampleFactory> {
     public final StringAttribute oldAttribute= new StringAttribute();